(888) 552-6760 SCHEDULE AN APPOINTMENT

 Does smoking cause prostate cancer?

-Smoking negatively affects every cell in the body, including those found in the prostate gland.
-Smoking raises the risk of more aggressive prostate cancer and recurrent cancer, and also increases the chances of dying from prostate cancer.
+Smoking negatively affects all cells in the body, including those found in the prostate gland.
+Smoking raises the risk for developing more aggressive prostate cancer and recurrent cancer, and also increases the chances of dying from prostate cancer.

 Can drinking cause prostate cancer?